bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Message Board/Resources/Bugs.md

 #2: Missing Array Initializers in function fetchMessageThreads in the do try catch.

-#3: Misspelling in prepare for segue Identifier "ViewMessage"; Correct Spelling "ViewMessageThread"
+#3: Misspelling in "MessageThreadsTableViewController" in prepare for segue Identifier "ViewMessage"; Correct Spelling "ViewMessageThread"

+#4: Misspelling in "MessageThreadDetailTableViewController" in prepare  segue identifier "AddMesage" correct spelling "AddMessage"

+#5: NavigationController was not setup correctlly as the NVC was not instantiating to the UINC